| Date | 1873-1876 CE |

 | Current location | National Gallery of Art in Washington, D.C., USA |

-Breezing Up (A Fair Wind) was purchased by Charles Stewart Smith around 1878.
-It was later inherited by Howard Caswell Smith and sold to Wildenstein & Co. in 1943.
-On December 31, 1943, the National Gallery of Art in Washington, D.C., acquired the painting, where it remains a highlight of the permanent collection.
+After its completion, Breezing Up entered the collection of Charles Stewart Smith around 1878.
+It later passed by inheritance to Howard Caswell Smith and was sold to Wildenstein & Co. in 1943.
+On December 31 of that year, the National Gallery of Art in Washington, D.C., acquired the painting.
+It remains there today as one of the most celebrated images in American art, admired for both its technical brilliance and its enduring sense of forward movement.

 -